History of Deportivo Saprissa: Professional era (1948–1990s)

 In March 1959, Deportivo Saprissa achieved recognition as being the first Latin American soccer team to travel around the world.
 They played 22 games in 6 countries and 3 colonial enclaves, in which they won 14 games, tied one, and lost 7.
 In Costa Rica, they were named the "Team of the Century" as they had participated in 50 Costa Rican Championships.
 They also have the immense prestige of winning six consecutive Costa Rican National Championships between 1972 and 1977, a record that stands in Costa Rica, and is shared with Olimpia of Paraguay within the Americas.

+On August 15, 1961, Real Madrid faced Saprissa in the old Estadio Nacional de Costa Rica.
+Real Madrid had stars like Ferenc Puskás, Alfredo Di Stéfano and Paco Gento.
+The match ended 4–2 with a victory for Real Madrid.

 During the end of the 1980s and beginning of the 1990s, Saprissa was the backbone of the Costa Rica national football team, whose international pinnacle came at the 1990 FIFA World Cup held in Italy, when against all odds, Costa Rica reached the second round, eliminating countries such as Scotland and Sweden.